terra-money/validator-profiles/README.md

 ## Validator Directory

-_NOTE: Validators that have yet to put up a profile have been hidden.
-Get the full list of validators [here](https://station.terra.money/stake)_
+_NOTE: Validators that have not yet put up a profile are hidden.
+Get the full list of validators [here](https://station.terra.money/stake)._

 | Moniker                  |                                                                                       |                                                                                                           |
 |--------------------------|---------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|